Chart Color Schemes

 An assessment of population growth drivers in Balgownie - Fairy Meadow reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Balgownie-Fairy Meadow's population, as of August 2025, is approximately 22,169, reflecting a growth of 650 people since the 2021 Census, which reported a population of 21,519.
-This increase represents a 3.0% rise from the census figure.
-The estimated resident population of 22,124 in June 2024 and an additional 77 validated new addresses since the Census date support this inference.
-This results in a population density ratio of 1,808 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
-Balgownie-Fairy Meadow's growth rate of 3.0% since the census places it within 0.9 percentage points of the SA3 area (3.9%), indicating strong growth fundamentals.
-Overseas migration contributed approximately 87.0% to overall population gains during recent periods, driving primary growth in the area.
+Balgownie-Fairy Meadow's population is around 22,169 as of Aug 2025.
+This reflects a growth from the 2021 Census figure of 21,519 people, an increase of 650 individuals (3.0%).
+The change was inferred from the estimated resident population of 22,124 in June 2024 and an additional 77 validated new addresses since the Census date.
+This results in a population density ratio of 1,808 persons per square kilometer, which is higher than the average across national locations assessed by AreaSearch.
+The area's 3.0% growth since census places it within 0.9 percentage points of the SA3 area (3.9%), indicating strong growth fundamentals.
+Overseas migration contributed approximately 87.0% of overall population gains during recent periods, driving primary growth for the area.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch employs NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch uses NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population dynamics anticipate an above-median growth rate for national non-metropolitan areas.
-By 2041, the area is projected to increase by 4,334 persons, representing a total gain of 19.4% over the 17-year period, based on the latest population numbers.
+Future population dynamics anticipate an above median growth for national non-metropolitan areas, with the area projected to increase by 4,334 persons to 2041 based on latest numbers, recording a total gain of 19.4% over the 17 years.

 Frequently Asked Questions - Population